jduimovich/kdiff/README.md

 # Reports

-A prettyprint report appears in `docs/index.markdown` and is kept up to date in github actions.
+A prettyprint report appears in `docs/index.html` and is kept up to date via a github action.

 ## todo
 - need to use Application Sets for precise diff for each app-of-apps.